chipchaderez/ovirt-disaster-recovery-tool/README.md

 ## USAGE

-> <I>Before we start to recover your old setup,
-> please make sure that your new oVirt engine is up and running
+> *Before starting to recover the old oVirt setup, please make sure that your new oVirt engine is up and running
-> and it contains an active Data Center.</I>
+> and it contains an active Data Center.*

 After ovirt-engine-sdk-python is installed, run disaster-recovery-tool.py from the project home folder to start: